Cats in Australia: Predators and competition

+Some believe red foxes acting as a predator, and fox eradications may accelerate cat numbers.
+However cats are only part of their diet, and adult cats rarely fall preys to the canids.
+Cat predations may become more severe when fox numbers have been reduced.

-Some believe that red foxes help suppress cats because cats boom in numbers when foxes are removed from an area.
-However cats are only part of their diet; adult cats generally survive stand offs and elude them by outrunning and outclimbing.
-Some snakes, particularly the carpet python and eastern brown snake kill cats, however adult cats are generally more a threat to native snakes due to their ability and speed they are capable of evading most strikes.
-In some remote areas wedge-tailed eagles and saltwater crocodiles are known also to prey on them though this is not common.
+Some snakes, particularly the carpet python and eastern brown snake kill cats, however adult cats are more a threat to native snakes.
+In some remote areas, wedge-tailed eagles and saltwater crocodiles are known predators, though this is not common.